pablogcardoso/biosframework/README.md

 # Bios Framework
 This is a open source php framework.
 It easy , it powerful.
-This modular mvc framework have more than 5 year old, and is compatible for use with another frameworks like Polymer and AngularJs frameworks
+This modular mvc framework have more than 5 year old, and is compatible for use with another frameworks like  AngularJs frameworks
+# Work in Progress
+This project is under development & migration stage.

 # Features
 - Modular
 - Multi-language